Cannabis & Work

 For More Information on TCN, Contact Us Today!

-According to Health Canada the number of medical marijuana users will increase from 150,000 (June 1 2017) to 450,000 by 2024, approximately 60% of which will be employed, meaning that within 7 years over 250,000 workers will require some sort of authorization to use medicinal cannabis in the workplace.
-Without doubt failure of employers not to deal with cannabis usage in the workplace will result in human rights cases being tabled under the Canadian Charter of Rights and Freedoms.
+According to Health Canada the number of medical marijuana users will increase from by several hundred thousand by 2024.
+Approximately 60% of them will be employed, requiring those employees to have some sort of authorization to use medicinal cannabis in the workplace.
+Without doubt, failure of employers to deal with cannabis usage in the workplace will result in human rights cases being tabled under the Canadian Charter of Rights and Freedoms.

-- As more Canadians are turning to Cannabis as an alternative pain management therapy, this is an issue that both small business and corporate Canada needs to address.
+- As more Canadians turn to cannabis as an alternative pain management therapy, this is an issue that both small business and large corporations need to address.

-- TCN has legal experts available to advise employers as to their legal obligations and responsibilities.
+- TCN has legal experts who employers can consult with on their legal obligations and responsibilities.

-- TCN medical staff will help employers and employees determine the appropriateness of medicinal cannabis as a treatment option, on a case by case basis.
+- TCN’s medical staff will help employers and employees determine the appropriateness of medical marijuana as a treatment option on a case to case basis.

-- TCN can help you delve into the issues regarding CBD/THC ratios, types of ingestion and aliments treated
+- As part of its assistance, TCN can delve into the issues regarding CBD/THC ratios, ingestion types, and treatment options.

-- A Physician is a professional – if he/she prescribes cannabis medication during working hours then consideration has to be given to the employee’s ability to function in the workplace.
-A medical professional must consider if an employee is competent to perform their job responsibility and safely while taking cannabis.
+- When prescribing cannabis medication during working hours, physicians must consider the employee’s ability to function in the workplace.
+A medical professional must consider if an employee is competent to perform their job responsibility and safety while taking cannabis.
 Certain job responsibilities (such as driving or operating heavy equipment) may make cannabis consumption impossible.

-- Cannabis purchased from a storefront dispensary may not qualify as a prescribed medicine.
-Individuals using cannabis should always purchase product form a Health Canada certified source.
+- Cannabis purchased from a storefront dispensary may not qualify as prescribed medicine.
+Individuals using cannabis should always purchase medical marijuana from a Health Canada certified Licensed Producer.